-According to 2012 figures, Australia is the among the world’s 20 largest economies, with a high per-capita GDP of USD 42,400.
+According to 2015 figures, Australia is the among the world’s 20 largest economies, with a high per-capita GDP of around 55,000 USD.
 Most laborers and employees work in the service sector, including tourism, education, and financial services.
-Export plays an important role, in particular commodities rather than manufactured goods.
-Agriculture (wool and beef) and natural resources (notably gemstones and precious metals) also contribute substantially to Australia´s export performance.
+Export also plays an important role in Australia’s economy, in particular commodities rather than manufactured goods.
+Agriculture — vegetables, grains, fruit, livestock, and meat — and natural resources — gemstones, metals, and minerals— also contribute substantially to Australia’s export performance.

 Australia was also hit by the effects of the global financial and economic crisis when export levels declined in 2009.
 The economy has recovered fairly well, though.
 The more recent focus on science and technology has attracted new business, providing new employment perspectives for skilled employees.

 Every eligible person can register for a Medicare card.
-While Medicare covers the cost of most essential treatments, visits to the dentist, hearing or visual aids and physiotherapy, among other things, are not paid for by Medicare.
+While Medicare covers the cost of most essential treatments, others like visits to the dentist, hearing or visual aids, and physiotherapy, among other things, are not paid for by Medicare.
 Although significantly cheaper than in some other countries, prescription drugs are not covered by Medicare, either.
 Chronically ill people can get help under the Pharmaceutical Benefits Scheme.

 Some countries have a reciprocal healthcare agreement with Australia: Belgium, Finland, Ireland, Italy, Malta, the Netherlands, New Zealand, Norway, Slovenia, Sweden, and the UK.